team-301/team-301.github.io/microcontroller-selection.md

 # **6.0 Microcontroller Selection**

-Performance is a key consideration in microcontroller selection, as it determines how quickly the microcontroller can execute instructions and process data.
-Memory capacity is also important, as it determines how much data the microcontroller can store and process.
-Input/output peripherals, such as analog-to-digital converters and communication modules, are also important considerations, as they determine the types of sensors and other components that the microcontroller can interface with.

-Cost and power requirements are also important considerations, as these can have a significant impact on the overall system design and functionality.
-Ultimately, the microcontroller selected should be able to meet the requirements of the system in terms of performance, memory capacity, input/output peripherals, cost, and power consumption, while also being compatible with other components and systems in the design.

-Our selected microcontroller is PIC16F15323T-I/SL.
-We chose all of our project components based on three categories which are, quality, availability and price.
-PIC16F15323T-I/SL was the best choice in the market and it met all of the requirements and the team criteria.
-Please take a look below to see the features of our microcontroller.
+> Our selected microcontroller is PIC16LF15376.
+We chose all of our
+> project components based on three categories which are, quality,
+> availability, and price.
+PIC16LF15376 was the best choice in the
+> market and it met all of the requirements and the team criteria.
+> Please take a look below to see the features of our microcontroller.

 <table>
 <colgroup>